 Art collection from the Middle Ages to the present

-Today, the Belvedere in Vienna is one of the world’s leading museums.
-The famous art collection includes works from as far back as the Middle Ages right up to the present.
-Austrian artwork is presented in an international context across three locations.
-The world’s largest collection of Gustav Klimt paintings (including Kiss and Judith) as well as prominent works of the Viennese Biedermeier, the Austrian Baroque, the epoch of Vienna around 1900 and French Impressionism are just some of the highlights.
+The Belvedere in Vienna is one of the leading museums worldwide.
+Its famous art collection includes works ranging from the Middle Ages to the present day.
+Highlights include the world's largest collection of Gustav Klimt paintings (including Kiss and Judith) as well as prominent works from the periods of Viennese Biedermeier, Austrian Baroque, Vienna around 1900, and French Impressionism.

 THE AGE OF DÜRER, Austria at the Gate of the Renaissance: 21.10.2021 to 30.01.2022

 LADY WITH FAN, Gustav Klimts last works: 25.03.2021 to 13.02.2022

 Better Times?
 Waldmüller and the Viennese Biedermeier: 12.05.2021 to 27.02.2022